QuickBirdEng/XCoordinator/README.md

 ## ⬆️ Migrating from 2.x to 3.0

-3.0 removes the type-erased router wrappers and folds Combine into the main module.
-Migration is mechanical:
+3.0 removes the type-erased router/coordinator wrappers, replaces the `TransitionPerformer`/`TransitionProtocol` layer with the single generic `Transition<RootViewController>`, and folds Combine into the main module.
+Most of the migration is mechanical:

 | 2.x | 3.0 |
 | --- | --- |